ytoren/simscaleR/README.md

 ## Installation
-`devtools::install_github(repo = 'ytoren/simscaleR')`
+`devtools::install_github(repo = 'ytoren/simscaleR', build_vignettes = TRUE)`

 ## Usage

 ### Similarity calculations

 The package contains functions that automatically estimate resources of the local machine.
-See [vignette](vignettes/estimating-local-resources.Rmd).
+You can read the vignette in `vignette('estimating-local-resources', package='simscaleR')`.
 You can also control the calculation manually using lower level functions.
 See `?sim_blocksR`

 ### Similarity matrix manipulation \ domain knowledge injection